“Longboard vs Skateboard” is a topic that has been discussed for a long time, especially among newbies.

-Skateboard or longboard is not a new topic for the experts because every newbie wants to clarify the confusion of “should I get a skateboard or longboard”?
-However, we are a squad of professional skaters, and with our vast experience, our goal is to illustrate every resemblance and dissimilarity between “longboarding vs. skateboarding.”
+Skateboard or longboard is not a new topic for experts.
+However, newbies want to clarify the confusion of “should I get a skateboard or longboard”?

-There are multiple factors that can help you differentiate longboards and skateboards.
-Here are some of the essential features that define if you are holding a skateboard or longboard.
+In this discussion, we will be highlighting some of the essential features that will define if you are holding a skateboard or longboard.

 Deck Shape & Size